the #freethenipple movement co-opts male nipples

 How one artist is using gender discrimination to get around social media censorship.

 Lately, dudes have been showing a lot of skin on social media.
-Yesterday, the world was treated to a snap of Justin Bieber's bare ass, which Chrissy Teigen followed up with her own #lookbackatit of husband John Legend.
-These Mr. New Booties and bare chested bros are cool by Instagram, but as we've widely reported, female nipples are still a no-go.
+Yesterday, the world was treated to a snap of Justin Bieber's bare ass, which Chrissy Teigen followed up with her own #lookbackatit of husband John Legend's full frontal area.
+These Mr. New Booties and bare chested bros are cool by Instagram, but as we've widely reported, female nipples are still a no go.
 But one artist is fighting the image sharing platform's censorship with its own boy's club community guidelines and #freethenipple advocates are following (birthday) suit.

 Artist Micol Hebron created an Instagram-friendly template of a male nipple to critique this arbitrary censorship and the gender discrimination rife in Instagram's hotly contested guidelines.
 Save "post-mastectomy scarring and women actively breastfeeding" and "nudity in paintings and sculptures," women are barred from showing and sharing their stuff.